kohth/caco/README.md

 A companion app for marking a map and counting scores in the game Cartographers.
 This app is intended to be used alongside a physical copy of the game.

-CaCo is fanmade and is in no way associated with Thunderworks Games
+CaCo is fanmade and is in no way associated with Thunderworks Games.

+More recently, with the help of chatGPT 4o, I managed to make a webapp version of the app, which can be found at

+kohth.github.io/caco

+This removes the need to install an app, and allows cross-platform usage.

 Introduction
 -----------